-The existing credit transfer schemes of the banks (DTA) and of PostFinance (EPO/ECA/ISR) will be harmonized using the ISO 20022 standard.
-Payment instructions at the customer-bank interface will be processed as pain.001 messages (Customer Credit Transfer Initiation) and status messages as pain.002 (Customer Payment Status Report).
-The IBAN will be used exclusively as the primary identification feature for a bank account connection as of 2020.
+The Swiss credit transfer schemes were harmonized using the ISO 20022 standard.
+Payment instructions at the customer-bank interface are being processed as pain.001 messages and status messages as pain.002.
+The IBAN will be used exclusively as the primary identification feature for a bank account connection for bank and postal payments as of March 2020.

 These changes shall ensure more efficient transaction processing through uniform bank-independent standards, both across Switzerland and crossborder.
 Every payment will be unambiguously identified with the new end-to-end reference.
 This enables, among other things, the automatic allocation of repayments.
 The exclusive use of account numbers in IBAN format reduces errors and increases the straight-through processing (STP) rate.

 - The precise duration of the parallel operation in the customer-bank data exchange can be defined by each financial institution according to its and/or its customers' needs.
-Basically, the parallel use of the current standards and formats (e.g. DTA, EPO) and the new ISO 20022 message standards is possible between 2015 and 2018.
+Basically, the parallel use of the current standards and formats (DTA) and the new ISO 20022 message standards is possible until end-2018.

 - SWIFT MT messages are not affected and will be further supported.